 Each year, the National Association of REALTORS releases a study of homebuyers and sellers, which is my favorite REALTOR research publication.
 The NAR Research Group publishes publishes excellent research — including its superb daily Economists’ Outlook — but this one is especially chocked full of golden statistical nuggets, which is ideal for a data junkie like me.
 These are the kinds of facts I love to pull from research because these data points are what help tell a story, and that’s a great way to earn the attention of a reporter who covers our industry.
 Here are seven facts from this brand news report that you may or may not find surprising, but my guess is your clients would: Most home buyers have no kids at home.
 A full 63% of home buyers did not have a single child under the age of 18 living at home.
 What are we going to do with all these McMansions?
 Home buyers in the South are more diverse than those in the Northeast, or Midwest.
 Southern diversity (82% White) among home buyers significantly eclipses both the Midwest (93% White) and Northeast (90% White), and almost ties the West (81% White).
 We have a lot more work to do as an industry in this space.
 The Northeast by far had the most First-Time Buyers in the last year: As a percentage, 43% of all home buyers in the Northeast were First-Time Buyers, compared to 26% in the West, 30% in the South, and 38% in the Midwest.
 One would think the Midwest or the South, with lower price homes might be higher, but lower incomes clearly play a role.
 First-time home buyers have plummeted as a percentage of all buyers: First- time buyers only account for 32% of buyers, that’s down from 42% in 2001, a high of 50% in 2010 and was even down from last year (33%).
 Millennial research may provide more insight here.
 Only 1 percent of all buyers say “Tax Benefits” was a primary reason they purchased a home.
 Please don’t tell this to your Congressional leadership.
 Nearly one in four home buyers say they will never buy again: 23% of buyers say they are never moving, as they are in their forever home.
 Think how this could impact your lead nurturing strategy.
 Yard Signs are still cool.
 More than half of all homebuyers (51%) counted the Yard Sign among […]

 Our lives become intense at this time of year.
 As the door closes on 2014, we are consumed with things undone, like holiday shopping.
 We also consider the goals that we expected to reach, and the number of days to reach them.
 If you are thinking about your next big idea for 2015, it is a good time to build some lists and to get rid of clutter.
 It took me a few years, but I finally learned to leverage the Notes feature on my Apple devices.
 Unlike paper, I have them with me most of the time and can open up my list on my phone, ipad, or laptop.
 I find myself adding notes in-between things, like meetings, stop lights, elevators, or flights.
 Some of my notes are to-dos, others are things to ponder, business ideas, things I want to do for my family, or any other note I need.
 I get up a little earlier this time of year to take a look at that list and see what I can accomplish.
 This time of year that I also find myself to be more liberal than usual at simply deleting things that I can never build up the energy or courage to do.
 Without a burning desire, many things are not worth doing.
 If you spend much time around me, you know that I tend to divide things into two categories I call painkillers or vitamins.
 If you are keeping your list, you may want to consider doing the same.
 A painkiller is something that you must have.
 A vitamin is something that is nice to have.
 Focus on the painkillers first.
 It’s only human to do so.
 Having a long list of vitamins is a symptom of taking on too much, and possibly focusing on the wrong things.
 It is difficult not to think about sacrifice this time of year.
-It is a major theme of the holiday season that is curiously juxtaposed against a gluttonous abundance of celebration and gift giving.
+It is a major theme of the holiday season that is curiously juxtaposed against a gluttonous abundance of top rated cool stuff and gift giving.
 As you look at your list, try to find things that you can sacrifice.
 Sacrifice is interesting because you learn how easily it is to go without many of the things you hold sacred.
 There is a peace that is found in minimalism that few of us ever realize except in small ways.
 Clean out your inbox.
-Try as I may throughout the year, it […]
+Try as I may throughout […]

 As we end 2014 now is a great time to sit back and reflect on the best ways to help prepare your organization for the inevitable evolutions and revolutions we may experience next year.
 Do you sometimes feel like your Board of Directors and key staff are out of touch with what’s really happening in the real estate industry today?
 Do you sometimes feel a bit isolated and would like to know if other organizations are facing the same challenges you are?
 Is your organization suffering from stifled and cumbersome decision-making?
 Here’s what can happen when an organization is out of touch.
 They can delay decisions because they seem difficult or controversial causing the organization to fall behind or lose its competitive advantage.
 Instead of responding to the waves of change, organizations can be torn apart by the jaws of defeat.
 MLSs and Boards that do not stay close to trends can enforce outdated rules and regulations that hinder member success.
 They can make decisions in isolation of the needs of home buyers and sellers weakening the relationship of their members with the buying public.
 Worst of all, a Board of Directors that does not stay in touch may not even know it is out of touch if it does not reach out beyond its local community to see where the real estate industry is going.
 When conducting strategic plans we hear from brokers and board members that their organization is out of touch with today’s reality.
 So how do you get your board in touch?
 You can pay thousands of dollars for several of your board members to attend industry events.
 Many of these events can be very valuable for the content that is presented and the networking and peer to peer learning.
 The CMLS conference and the AEI conference are two great opportunities for MLSs and Associations to get in touch.
 WAV Group is now offering another method for staying in touch with trends and learning from progressive MLSs and Associations around North America.
 We call it the WAVes of Change™ Series.
 This exciting new online program allows every one of your Board members and department heads to keep in touch on the ever-changing trends in our business WITHOUT leaving home.
 This quarterly live webinar will include exclusive, early looks at WAV Group research as well as the ability to learn from industry experts about technology trends, consumer […]